BRDLF/Hyperskill_Android_BasicCalculator/CHANGEBLOG.md

 # Hyperskill_Kotlin_BasicCalculator

+### Stage 4/4: Finishing touches

+Oki dokes, it's done.
+Pretty simple for the finishing touches.
+I'd actually already included a function to convert a string-double to a string-int. \
+Using the hint to show history is a cute touch, I probably would have done something different but this is supposed to be a simple calculator, not an advanced one. \
+This app doesn't have a layout for landscape mode.
+I think that's fine, but I'd really like to learn how to do that.
+Maybe the next project.

 ### Stage 3/4: Calculations

 Right now this is very messy.
 I'm less concerned with making a "nice" or a "good" app and more "making something that works". \